pombredanne/juju-nat/README.md

 Probably some.
 Networking is not my speciality, there are probably other ways to pull this off, some may be better, let me know.
 In the meantime, juju-nat lets me use LXC containers with Juju in a very practical down-to-earth way.

-Kind of silly to have to have one instance for every Juju service.
-Natting containers with the Juju manual provider is probably enough to run a whole lot of services for personal use.
-That's why I wrote this...